Georgegriff/griffadev/src/posts/masonry-css/masonry.md

 }
 ```

-We're not going to do that, we're just going to make use of `column-width`.
+We're not going to do that, we're just going to make use of `column-width` and allow our columns to grow up to a maximum card width.

 Same html as before, with some changes to the css: